Alcohol Abuse (66 mins)

 Financial Wellness (33mins)

 Are your finances healthy?
 We never really talk about money health.
 We're focused on keeping our bodies and our minds healthy.
-However, financial health can impact your overall health.
+However, financial health can affect your overall health.
 Money matters can cause stress and anxiety.
 Stress and anxiety can have a negative impact on your overall health.

 Flighting the Flu and Headaches (20 mins)